dmchaleATarinc/workshop1-angular-intro/README.md

 ***Sidenote*** There are common problems with accesing github and other package registries under a firewall.
 A common log error for github is 'unable to connect to github.com' when running any commands to clone resources (`npm install, bower install, git clone`).
 The last git config command should fix this.

-*Verify is installed correctly by typing the following:*
+*Verify git is installed correctly by typing the following:*

     git --version
 This should output **1.9.0+**